 It’s usually best to have tie rod replacements done at a shop that is equipped to also do the wheel alignment so that the vehicle doesn’t need to be driven without having the alignment set.

-It’s worth mentioning that the labor times for inner tie rod replacement that include the removal of the steering rack that this procedure is rarely followed.
+It’s worth mentioning that the labor times for inner tie rod replacement, which include the removal of the steering rack, involve procedures that are rarely followed.
 It’s much more common that the inner tie rod can be replaced without removing the steering rack using special tools that are commonly available.
-In many cases, a flat rate will be applied rather than book time for the job; typically about 2 hours.
+In many cases, a shop will charge a flat rate for the work, which is more fair and realistic than book time for the job, typically about 2 hours.

 Tie Rod End Replacement